exasim-project/NeoFOAM-WhitePaper/WhitePaper.md

 This includes adopting more distributed and community-focused development models and incorporating automated workflows and modular software design.
 Established software libraries frequently encounter the dilemma of determining whether to integrate evolutionary updates or to implement a revolutionary advancement.
 The latter is generally imperative when integrating recent advancements proves to be prohibitive in terms of cost.
-The authors believe that OpenFOAM requires a revolutionary design overhaul for reason that are detailed in this manuscript.
+The authors believe that OpenFOAM requires a revolutionary design overhaul for reasons that are detailed in this manuscript.

 ## Changes in the (HPC) hardware landscape